cwboden/.dotfiles/docs/_posts/2023-01-01-my-top-single-player-games.md

     encourages players to make choices without feeling "bad"
 - Abilities talking to the player is a cool idea, expertly hides missed content (since that ability just won't say anything)
+- Focus on reading, great VA content gives it legs

 -----